Friday, October 24, 2025

 The facility is gigantic and takes 15 minutes to cycle around the perimeter of the property.
 That giant pile of brown things are sugar beets.

 Leaving Aarberg I pass a roundabout.
-It took me a minute to figure out what the heck that thing is in the middle: a sugar beet.
+It took me a minute to figure out what the heck is occupying the center of this prime spot.
+It's the lowly sugar beet, the vegetable responsible for being the town's biggest employer for more than 100 years.